-5.2 GREENHOUSE GAS EMISSIONS
+5.3 GREENHOUSE GAS EMISSIONS

-This section of the Draft Environmental Impact Report (DEIR) evaluates the potential for implementation of the proposed project to cumulatively contribute to greenhouse gas (GHG) emissions impacts from onroad vehicles.
-Because no single project is large enough to result in a measurable increase in global concentrations of GHG, climate change impacts of a project are considered on a cumulative basis.
-This evaluation is based on the methodology recommended by the South Coast Air Quality Management District (SCAQMD) and in part on information obtained from the traffic study, "Etiwanda Avenue and Country Village Truck Restriction Traffic Analysis Study" (May 15, 2018), by Iteris, which is included as Appendix F to this DEIR.
+This section of the Draft Environmental Impact Report (DEIR) evaluates implementation of the Mercury Lane Residential Project (proposed project) to cumulatively contribute to greenhouse gas (GHG) emissions.
+Because no single project is large enough to result in a measurable increase in global concentrations of GHG emissions, climate change impacts of a project are considered on a cumulative basis.
+GHG emissions modeling was conducted using the California Emissions Estimator Model (CalEEMod), Version 2016.3.2, and model outputs are in Appendix B of this DEIR.
+Trip generation provided by Linscott Law and Greenspan Engineers (LLG) (included as Appendix K to this DEIR).